 “The measles virus is highly contagious and can be spread simply by being around an infected person who is coughing and sneezing,” said Dr. Polin.
 He shares that areas around the world and in the U.S. where immunizations are not common practice give the disease an opportunity to spread to other people and places.
 “Put simply we know vaccines work.
 That’s why it’s important to immunize your child.
 When individuals choose not to, they put others at risk and that’s when we see a resurgence in diseases that have for the most part been eradicated because of vaccines.”

+The best way to prevent measles is to ensure your child is immunized.
 The first dose of measles vaccine is given at 12 months of age with the measles, mumps, and rubella (MMR) vaccine.
 A second dose is given around the ages of 4 and 6 years.
 Dr. Polin said, “Because there is no specific treatment, it’s even more crucial to be vaccinated.”
+Speak to your doctor about vaccines to determine the best schedule for your family.

 The most recognizable symptom of measles is the rash, which starts on the face and travels down the rest of the body as the disease progresses.
 Other symptoms of measles include: